Mariellavanerve/odcm-project/README.md

 ### 5.2	Is there a repository that links to any or all papers or systems that use the dataset?
 If so, please provide a link or other access point.

-There is a repository that gives access to all documents that are related to the dataset or needed to work with and get an understanding of it.
-The repository is publically available and can be found via the following link: ---
+There is a repository that gives access to all documents that are related to this project.
+The repository is publically available and can be found via the following link: *https://github.com/Mariellavanerve/odcm-project*

 ### 5.3	What (other) tasks could the dataset be used for?